jw8u/expected-shortfall/README.md

 # ES

 Goal is to replicate some results from a paper via simulations.
+In particular, the $\hat{\text{ES}}$ (adjusted tail-based normal approximation ES estimator) and the AA (Arithmetic Average ES estimator) are compared.

 ## Usage
 ```